July 10, 2019

 A temperature sensor is a device that is designed to measure the degree of hotness or coolness in an object.
 The working of a temperature meter depends upon the voltage across the diode.
 The temperature change is directly proportional to the diode’s resistance.
-The cooler the temperature, lesser will be the resistance, and vice-versa.
+The cooler the temperature, the lesser will be the resistance, and vice-versa.

 The resistance across the diode is measured and converted into readable units of temperature (Fahrenheit, Celsius, Centigrade, etc.) and, displayed in numeric form over readout units.
-In geotechnical monitoring field, these temperature sensors are used to measure the internal temperature of structures like bridges, dams, buildings, power plants, etc.
+In the geotechnical monitoring field, these temperature sensors are used to measure the internal temperature of structures like bridges, dams, buildings, power plants, etc.

 What are the functions of a temperature sensor?